VCauthon/Summary-Docker/src/docs/6-swarm.md

 ```

 When executing this update swarm will remove each of the old replicas keeping one alive until the rollout is finish.
 From the update prompt there are the following things that have to be taken into account:
-- `--update-parallelism`: Only 2 rask will be updated at the same time
+- `--update-parallelism`: Only 2 tasks will be updated at the same time
-- `--update-delay`: After a batch is been done wait 20 seconds before doing the next task
+- `--update-delay`: After a batch is been done it waits 20 seconds and then starts again

-Swarm will waits for the new tasks to become healthy before shutting down the old ones.
+Swarm will wait for the new tasks to become healthy before shutting down the old ones.

 #### Service logs

-You can inspect a service' logs with the `docker service logs $(service-name)` command.
+You can inspect a service's logs with the `docker service logs $(service-name)` command.
 It gathers the logs from every replica and displays them in a single output.

-By default, Docker configures services to use the json-file log friver, but other divers exist, including:
+By default, Docker configures services to use the json-file log friver, but other drivers exist, including:
 - awslogs
 - gelf
 - gcplogs